faassen/apilar/doc/language.md

 Take the top of the stack and jump to its address.
 Before the jump, put the return address on the top of the stack.
-This is the address that initiated the call and the code continues from there.
+This is the address that initiated the call plus 1, and the code continues from there.

+You can return from a call using `JMP` with that return address on the top of the stack.

 #### CALLIF - conditional call

 If the top of the stack is `0`, this is a no op.
 Otherwise, jump to the address that's the second value of the stack.

-Before the jump, put the return address on the top of the stack.
-This is the address that initiated the call and the code continues from there.
+Before the jump, put the return address on the top of the stack, like with `CALL`.

 ### Memory